zcorpan/html-parser-book/manuscript/parser.md

 >
 > April 1st 2009
 >
-> : I start a thread about finding vendor input in Mozilla’s platform development newsgroup.
+> : I start a thread about finding vendor input in Mozilla's platform development newsgroup.
 The `<p><table>` issue seems to be the only quirk left.
 >
 > April 1st 2009
 >